Studying & Living

 Can I trust the police?
 Do I need to bribe them?

 - The police in Finland are famously honest.
 Report crimes if you see them.
-Bribing any officials in Finland is useless and criminal.
+Do not try to bribe any officials in Finland; bribing them is useless and criminal.

 Is there discrimination?